Executive assistants do just about everything.

 The planning process for creating an OKR has that same underlying structure.
 There are three basic parts to an OKR:

-Consider the previously mentioned sales team goal of increasing sales on a specific product line.
+Consider a sales team whose goal is to increase sales on a specific product line.
 An OKR would say they want to increase those sales by 40% this quarter, and then list the steps they will take to make it happen.

 It’s bold, specific, and measurable.
 And, because it’s less broad, it reduces the burden that vague goals can have on those trying to achieve or measure them.